sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 Dearly beloved — Here lies the o-bit-chu-wary of Sasha Schaps' career as a writer.
 She is survived by 403 pages of performance reviews, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
 She is preceded in death by religiously-loved houseplant, worthy of a purple heart but carelessly died in transit, also Ebi.
 In lieu of flowers, please give a follow to @shopbiscuits on Instagram.

-The deceased was best known for a typo on slide 4, six years of "meets expectations" and an optimization regimen so thorough it made the word machine sound affectionate.
+The deceased was best known for a typo on slide 4, six years of "meets expectations" and an optimization framework so articulate it made the word ***machine*** sound affectionate.
 She made it.
-Then she had to leave.
+Then I had to leave.

 I love the game.
 I crave stability.
 AI is disruptive.